russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Marketing and promoting your book

 There’s a belief that writing a book is just the beginning.
-That after writing it, comes the hardest part: telling the world that your book exists.
+After writing it comes the hardest part: telling the world that your book exists.
 According to UNESCO, 2.2 million books are published worldwide each year, both physical and digital.
 Imagine how difficult it is to make your book stand out.

 That’s why it’s crucial to have an action plan.
 In my case, it consisted of:

-Even after time passed, I continued promoting and talking about the book on my social media platforms, both professional and personal.
+• Even after time passed, I continued promoting and talking about the book on my professional and personal social media platforms.

 To sum up, writing a book is one of the most exciting journeys you can take in life.
 That’s why preparation is so important— it can even make the process more enjoyable!
 Download the Headway app to stay inspired and learn from the world’s best non-fiction books in a quick and accessible way.
 With bite-sized summaries and key insights, Headway helps you develop your writing skills, spark new ideas, and stay motivated every step of the way.